 When you reach Húnaþing vestra, pay a visit to the Icelandic Seal Center in Hvammstangi.
-In the center, you will get acquainted with the different species of seals and their habits.
-Besides seals, you will also get information about other fauna that habits the island.
-Once you know the seals, you can go spot them in the region’s waters.
+In the center, you will get acquainted with the different species of seals and their habitats.
+Besides seals, you will also get information about other fauna that inhabits the island.
+Once you know the seals, you can go and see them in the region’s waters.

 DAY 9 Local markets and authentic Icelandic products

 The distance between Húnaþing vestra and Borganes in the west Iceland is about 130 kilometers.

 Parking your rental motorhome near Borgarnes will take you to a selection of charming restaurants and coffee shops.
 Enjoy seafood and stop by at Ljómalind Farmer’s Market for local delicacies and handicrafts.